The Constant Nymph (1943 film): Plot

 Belgian composer Lewis Dodd's latest symphony has flopped.
 Seeking new inspiration, he travels to a Swiss chalet to visit his mentor, Albert Sanger, and his family.
 Sanger's four young daughters – Kate, Toni, Tessa and Paula – have a crush on Dodd.
 Tessa, particularly, believes that someday, when she is old enough, he will recognize the depth of her affection for him.
 Lewis brings out his newest work, a symphonic poem called Tomorrow, which he has composed for the Sanger girls to play.
 Albert himself is far more pleased with this "trifle" than with Lewis's noisy modernist symphony.
 However, shortly afterwards, the elderly, hard-drinking Sanger dies while orchestrating Lewis's "little tune", a task which Dodd now vows to complete himself.

 While remaining with the Sangers to help the family cope with their loss, Lewis renews an acquaintance with the beautiful, sophisticated Florence Creighton.
 Later, Lewis asks her to marry him.
 Tessa collapses at the news.
 Only her closest sister, Paula, understands why.
 Six months later, Florence and Lewis are in London, living in her father's large townhouse.
 They are taking care of Tessa and Paula, who now attend a boarding school.
 Both girls find the experience unbearable.
 After they run away, a worried Lewis notifies Scotland Yard.
 But the elusive Tessa and Paula arrive at the townhouse, just in time to witness Lewis's private performance of Tomorrow.
 Much to everyone's disappointment, Lewis has taken the beautiful melody and buried it under a modernist "bangety bang" racket.
 As a result, even Lewis himself is convinced that more changes are needed before the scheduled concert of the piece is to take place.
 He thus asks Tessa to stay and help him remember the more Romanticist conception of Tomorrow as originally envisioned by Sanger.

 A few weeks later, it is the day of the concert.
 While dressing for the occasion, Tessa, who has a history of cardiac problems, suffers a fainting spell.
 Florence, who has become jealous of Tessa's close collaborative relationship with Lewis, convinces her she cannot attend.
 She might have palpitations and cause a scene.
 So Tessa remains in the townhouse's study, where she listens to a radio broadcast of the new version of Tomorrow as it is performed before an audience.
 Before the composition's end, however, she collapses to the floor and dies.
 At the concert hall, the presentation is met with a long ovation.
-Lewis rushes home to tell Tessa of their success but instead witnesses the sight of Tessa's body lying on the study floor.
+Lewis rushes home to tell Tessa of their success but instead witnesses the sight of Tessa's body lying on the couch in the study.
 Lewis calls her name and embraces her, his face wet with tears.
 The film's score climaxes as a log in the fireplace seems to spark, then flame, and then dissolve into a brilliant sky.